Neighbors, students, faculty and staff weigh in on building design for Cascade Campus

-More than a hundred PCC students, faculty and staff stopped by to share their opinions on building brick colors, entrance designs, window treatments, plaza landscaping and integration with existing campus, adjacent neighborhood and the commercial corridor along Killingsworth Street.
-People new to Cascade Campus had an opportunity to watch a PowerPoint presentation to learn about the early planning work that has been underway for the last two years.
+More than 100 PCC students, faculty and staff stopped by to share their opinions on brick colors, entrance designs, window treatments, plaza landscaping and the new buildings’ integration with the existing campus, the adjacent neighborhood and the commercial corridor along Killingsworth Street.
+People new to Cascade Campus had an opportunity to watch a PowerPoint presentation and learn about the early planning work that has been underway for the last two years.
 PCC anticipates beginning construction on the two new buildings and underground parking garage this winter.

 Stakeholders thoughts on Campus Integration

 Many people want the new buildings to stand out from the rest of campus, while also ensuring that that they “relate” architecturally with the existing buildings. ”I think the architecture for the new Student Center should stand out like an iconic building for campus,” suggested one person.
 “It needs to feel cohesive but different from the existing campus,” said another stakeholder.